kaziema/pmvita/README.md

 - **This repository contains no ROM data.** No game textures, no audio, no models.
 - All game assets are read at runtime from a ROM you provide yourself.
-- The one exception is the LiveArea artwork in `livearea/` (the bubble icon, background, and startup image).
-That is official Paper Mario artwork owned by Nintendo, used only to dress up the app's LiveArea page.
 - I don't condone piracy.
 Bring your own legally obtained copy.

 ## Installation